gsando/UI-Design/README.md

 File breakdown:

 *main.dart*

-    \nThis is what initiates the creation of the app, database, and establishes the theme/style.
+    This is what initiates the creation of the app, database, and establishes the theme/style.

 *navigation.dart*
     NavBarHandler and _NavBarHandlerState have to do with the bottom navigation bar, essentially creates the widget and ensures it is always visible